flan/staticdhcpd/staticDHCPd/doc/customisation/scripting.rst

     :param packet: The packet to be sent to the client, an instance of :class:`libpydhcpserver.dhcp_types.packet.DHCPPacket`.
-    :param str method: The type of DHCP request the packet represents, one of ``DECLINE``, ``DISCOVER``, ``INFORM``, ``RELEASE``,
+    :param method: The type of DHCP request the packet represents, one of ``DECLINE``, ``DISCOVER``, ``INFORM``, ``RELEASE``,
                        ``REQUEST:INIT-REBOOT``, ``REQUEST:REBIND``,
                        ``REQUEST:RENEW``, ``REQUEST:SELECTING``.
+    :type method: str
     :param mac: The MAC of the client, an instance of :class:`libpydhcpserver.dhcp_types.mac.MAC`.
     :param definition: The lease-definition provided via MAC-lookup, an instance of :class:`databases.generic.Definition`.
     :param relay_ip: The relay used by the client (may be ``None``), an instance of :class:`libpydhcpserver.dhcp_types.ipv4.IPv4`.
-    :param int port: The port on which the packet was received.
+    :param port: The port on which the packet was received.
+    :type port: int
     :param source_packet: The packet received from the client, an instance of :class:`libpydhcpserver.dhcp_types.packet.DHCPPacket`.

                           This is a pristine copy of the original packet, unaffected by any previous modifications.
-    :return bool: ``True`` if processing can proceed; ``False`` if the packet should be rejected.
+    :return: ``True`` if processing can proceed; ``False`` if the packet should be rejected.

 Example
 |||||||